kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

     This is because SSL Passthrough works on level 4 of the OSI stack (TCP), not on the HTTP/HTTPS level.

 !!! attention
-    The use of this annotation requires the Proxy Protocol to be enabled in the front-end load-balancer.
-    For example enabling Proxy Protocol for AWS ELB is described [here](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/enable-proxy-protocol.html).
-    If you're using ingress-controller without load balancer then the flag `--enable-ssl-passthrough` is required (by default it is disabled).
+    The use of this annotation requires the flag `--enable-ssl-passthrough` (By default it is disabled).

 ### Secure backends